SouthAfricaDigitalScience/libxml2-deploy/README.md

 # libxml2-deploy

-Build Scripts and tests for the XML library
+Build, test and deploy scripts for the [XML library](http://xmlsoft.org/) for CODE-RADE.

+# Versions

+Versions built :

+  - 2.9.3
+  - 2.9.4